Table of Contents[Hide][Show]

 In the meantime, we do what we can.
 During each reading period, we offer:

-– Free submissions to Native American and Canadian First Nations poets;
+– Free submissions to U.S. Indigenous poets;

-– At least one pop-up window of free submissions for BIPOC poets (announced in advance on social media).
+– At least one pop-up window of free submissions for BIPOC poets (announced in advance on social media)

 Starting with Shō No. 6, we also award prize money and free subscriptions for each issue—read about the Sita Martin Prize and Shō Poetry Prize.

 We nominate contributors for multiple prizes, including Best New Poets, Best Spiritual Literature (edited and published by Orison Books), and the Pushcart Prize.
-We submit a copy of each issue to venues such as VerseDaily and New Pages.
+In 2025, we began nominating work for Best of the Net, the Monarch Queer Literary Awards, and the Nina Riggs Poetry Award run by Cave Wall Press.
+We submit a copy of each issue to venues such as Verse Daily, New Pages, and Poetry Daily.

 Cover Art